-This Low-Carb Old Fashioned Blueberry Cobbler make a perfect summer dessert.
-It works for low-carb, ketogenic, Atkins, gluten-free, grain-free, and diabetic diets.
+Our Low-Carb Keto-friendly Blueberry Cobbler make a perfect summer dessert.
+This delicious dessert recipe can be part of a low-carb, keto, Atkins, gluten-free, grain-free, or diabetic diet.

 Disclaimer: Some of the links on this site are affiliate links which means we make a small commission from any sales to help keep the recipes coming!
 You do not pay any more.
 Thank you for your support!

 This cobbler has a sweet, gooey blueberry sauce with a lightly spiced sweet biscuit type topping.
 It makes an easy, fruity dessert for summer.